boyter/boyter.org/content/posts/first-pc.md

 ![abrams](/static/first-pc/abrams3.jpeg)
 ![abrams](/static/first-pc/abrams4.jpeg)

 Abrams Battle tank.
 Another game with countless hours spent in it.
 I also had F-15 Strike Eagle and a helicopter simulation, but Abrams was my favorite.
-Open ended gameplay, lots of enemies and the ability to run over infantry with sagger or spigot missiles was always fun.
+Open ended gameplay, lots of enemies and the ability to run over infantry who were armed with sagger or spigot missiles was always fun.

 ![pop](/static/first-pc/pop.png)